 The focus of International CyberFair is collaboration -- first at the local level and then on an international level.
 To encourage teamwork each school or organization may submit only one entry.
 Therefore, part of the learning experience is building consensus in choosing an entry topic.

 It is very important when doing a collaborative project to involve all of the key players, create a project plan, and ensure that everyone agrees on the individual tasks and the timeline.
 Over the years we have discovered some simple collaborative strategies that really seem to work.
 Learn more

 Every CyberFair project also includes a "Project Narrative, " a reflective report that explains how the project has been organized, what challenges had to be overcome, and how the project supported local content standards.
 Many wonderful community-building success stories have emerged from these "behind the scenes" narratives.
 Learn more

 Register for CyberFair as soon as possible to receive important announcements.
 Once registered, you may update your information at any time until the final project deadline.
-Register Now

 Download Participant Banner